 I completed a CNC conversion of an X3 milling machine to CNC operation in 2006, using ballscrews and stepper drives.
 There is an article here describing the conversion, based on an article published in Model Engineers' Workshop issue 113.

-Available from Model Engineers' Digital Workshop, this design has appeared as a pair of articles in issues 115 and 116 of Model Engineers Workshop; this page contains PDFs of the PCB layout and firmware files referred to in that article.
+This design appeared as articles in issues 115 and 116 of Model Engineers Workshop; this page contains PDFs of the PCB layout and firmware files referred to in that article.
 The full text of the article can be found here.

 In order to better demonstrate the capabilities of my DivisionMaster controller, I built a simple clock wheel cutting engine from Taig lathe parts.
 This article was originally published in issue 96 of Model Engineers Workshop; the full text of the article can be found here.